Fentanyl Drug Testing

 The recent reports of fentanyl-related overdoses are alarming.
-They point to the need for expanded access to testing supplies.
-There’s a growing need for access and availability to fentanyl testing strips.
+They point to the need for expand access to testing supplies.
+There’s a growing need for access and available to fentanyl testing strips.

-In 2018, however, fentanyl accounted for a horrifying 89% of all drug overdoses.
-Now, it remains one of the leading causes of overdoses in the United States.
+In 2018, however, fentanyl accounted for a horrifying 89% of all drug access doses.
+Now, it remains one of the leading causes of access doses in the United States.

-During the pandemic, the number of overdose events increased.
-There was a 46% surge compared to the previous year in overdose deaths from methamphetamines and other narcotics.
+During the pandemic, the number of access dose events increased.
+There was a 46% surge compared to the previous year in access dose deaths from methamphetamines and other narcotics.
 Researchers linked the deaths to an increase in fentanyl contamination.

 According to the CDC, drug overdoses accelerated during the coronavirus pandemic.
 In this environment, it’s possible that consumers will seek out recreational drugs with less than usual discretion.

-To combat this issue, organizations can offer a fentanyl test kit as a simple, inexpensive evidence-based way of preventing overdoses.
+To combat this issue, organizations can offer a fentanyl test kit as a simple, inexpensive evidence-based way of preventing access doses.
 It’s an effective tool for detecting fentanyl in pills, powders and injectables.

 How to Test for Fentanyl

-If you know someone who faces this challenge, you can help them look out for their health by ensuring that their drugs aren’t laced with fentanyl.
+If you know someone who faces this challenge, you can help them look out for their health by ensure that their drugs aren’t laced with fentanyl.

-Preparing drugs in various forms for fentanyl testing is straightforward and easy.
-Users of injectables, for instance, would prepare their shots.
+Preparing drugs in various forms for testing is straight forward and easy.
+Users of inject able, for instance, would prepare their shots.

 Next, they’d add ten drops of water to their cooker and stir the mixture.
 Now, they can test the mixture with the strip.